-It is possible to make some masculine adjectives feminine by adding -A at the end when the words ends in a consonant, but not in all cases, e.g. “Trabajador/Trabajadora” (correct) and “Popular/Populara” (incorrect).
-Most nationalities change their gender too, including some that end in consonants like “español->española”.
+Know that it is possible to make some masculine adjectives feminine by adding -A at the end when the word ends in a consonant, but not in all cases, e.g. “Trabajador/Trabajadora” (correct) and “Popular/Populara” (incorrect).
+Most nationalities do suffer gender changes too, including some that end in consonants like “español->española”.

 Spanish adjectives for both masculine and feminine nouns